Summary

 Background

 The law on how a child may become registered with a school and may stop being registered with a school is set out in the Pupil Registration Regulations.
 For the past 17 years this has meant the 2006 Regulations.
-The 2006 Regulations have been amended a number of times, most notably in 2016 as explained here https://edyourself.org/school-roll/ When the Regulations were significantly amended in 2016 all the new detail was set out in Children Missing Education guidance, so at the point when the Regulations are replaced, CME guidance will presumably need to be updated with the new references.
+When the 2006 Regulations were significantly amended in 2016 all the new detail was set out in Children Missing Education guidance, so CME guidance was also updated on August 19th.
+My page on the CME guidance is here https://edyourself.org/children-missing-education/

 Differences 2006 and 2024 Regulations

 New wording for unchanged law appears in respect of how and when a child becomes a registered pupil.
-The current 2006 Pupil Registration Regulations say “a pupil is a pupil at the school from the beginning of the first day on which the school has agreed, or has been notified, that the pupil will attend the school” but the new Regulations spell out that the “person with control of a pupil’s attendance at a school” is “a parent of the pupil and also make reference to the “starting day” for the pupil to be admitted to the school.
+The new Regulations spell out that the “person with control of a pupil’s attendance at a school” is “a parent of the pupil” and also make reference to the “starting day“ for the pupil to be admitted to the school.
 In the vast majority of cases this will be the date agreed between school and parent because the parent accepts the offer of a school place, but if the parent has rejected the offer then the child is only admitted to school as a pupil on the first day they attend (See 2024 Regulations 2 and 4) This is relevant for home educators because once a child is a registered pupil the parent has a duty to ensure regular attendance.

 With regard to the first two points identified above ie no advance notice and deletion not allowed if school attendance order, the benefits of the new wording are mixed.